Sign up for Property Watch

 Frequently Asked Questions

 Property Watch is a free automated email monitoring service designed to alert property owners of any changes made in our system such as change in ownership, address and/or exemption status to prevent fraudulent activity

 Why should I sign up for Property Watch?

 Property fraud is a very serious issue.
 Criminals can record fraudulent deeds transferring ownership and then try to mortgage, sell, or rent your property.
 Property Watch helps stop such unlawful acts by notifying you if there is a change of ownership on your property.
 Property Watch also serves as an early warning and transparency that something has changed with your property.
 As stated above on this page we are alerting on exemptions, owner name, owner mailing address, agriculture classification changes, exemption changes, and splits/combines of property.
 These changes may happen for many reasons such as you are initiating the change or the event of rare errors that could be recorded by any agency involved in the entire transaction of transferring titles, exemptions changes and much more.

 What is home title fraud and how can Property Watch help me guard my property against it?

 Home title fraud describes the act of a scammer changing the ownership of your property in a fraudulent way such as forging your name on a deed.
 Historically, property owners check the Property Appraiser’s website as well as updated documents from the Clerk of Court to verify they have not been a victim of home title fraud.
-With Property Watch, owners no longer need to parse through documents, instead they will receive email alerts in the event a change is detected in by our office.
+With Property Watch, owners no longer need to parse through documents, instead, they will receive email alerts in the event a change is detected by our office.

 How do you sign up for Property Watch?